Jacksonville Jaguars schedule this week

 |Sunday, Oct.
 31||4:05 PM||CBS|

-It’ll be fascinating to see how the Russell Wilson saga plays out in Seattle and the impact it might have on the locker room.
+It’ll be fascinating to see how Russell Wilson‘s future plays out in Seattle.
+There might be more tension than usual in the locker room during the season.
 This should be closer than expected, yet if enough 12th Man fans are packing the Seahawks’ stadium, that’ll probably be too much for the young Jags to overcome.

 - Week 8 prediction: Seahawks 26, Jaguars 17